 - Can you make it vegan?
 I will never say no because I’m sure there is a way to make a pasta that is just as creamy and delicious without animal products.
 Unfortunately, vegan food is not my specialty (I love cheese far too much).

-- Ok, since we’re on the subject- gluten free?
+- Ok, since we’re on the subject- gluten-free?
 Yes.
-Totally.
-Just swap the pasta for your favorite gluten-free alternative and double check that your Cajun seasoning blend (or sausages) doesn’t have any hidden gluten in there somewhere.
+Just swap the pasta for your favorite gluten-free alternative and double check that your Cajun seasoning blend (and sausages) doesn’t have any hidden gluten in there somewhere.
 Otherwise, you are good to go.

 - If you think you may have leftovers, store the sauce and noodles separately (if possible).